 We are very pleased to bring the Wine Tourism Conference in its fourth year back to California.
 An estimated 250 wine and tourism leaders are expected at the November 12-14, 2014 conference in Paso Robles, San Luis Obispo County.
-Please see the Agenda and About pages for full details.
 Registration for WTC14 is open now and space is limited due to the size of the conference facility.

 We at Zephyr Adventures, organizers of the Wine Tourism Conference, are changing up roles of some of our employees and assigning a new Community Manager.

 Cindy Molchany, who is currently the Community Manager, is moving to the tour side of Zephyr Adventures to handle our tour marketing.
 As you might know, Zephyr Adventures is also an adventure travel company with a specialty in active food, beer, and wine tours.
 We are doubling up on this by creating a whole new travel company brand, Taste Vacations, that will launch in early June.
 Taste Vacations will run food, beer, wine, and spirits tours around the world – without the active hiking and biking component.

 Both Zephyr Adventures and Taste Vacations will have a program for the wine industry where wineries and other organizations can host private tours for their audience – if you are interested in this, please let Cindy know.

 Sarah Wolcott will be the new Community Manager of the Wine Tourism Conference.
 Sarah has a wine marketing background, is already one of the Zephyr Adventures team, and attended the Wine Tourism Conference last year.
 You will get to know her as she handles the WTC social media and sends out newsletters and emails about the conference.
 She will also be at WTC in Paso Robles in November.